fabiola-espinoza-castellon/Federated_Uncovering_of_Backdoor_Attacks/README.md

-# FL-Bandage: Uncovering and Mitigating Backdoor Attacks in Federated Learning
+# FUBA: Federated Uncovering of Backdoor Attacks

 # Before usage
 This section lists any major frameworks/libraries used in the code.